asyncapi/website/pages/docs/tutorials/kafka/bindings-with-kafka.md

 ## Add channel bindings

 Channel bindings provide protocol-specific information for a particular channel.

+These configurations may include information about how to connect with the Kafka topic, plus any specific settings or behaviors to be used.
+The Channel Binding Object is part of AsyncAPI's wider bindings architecture, which specifies how the API interacts with the messaging system — in this case, Kafka.

-In Kafka, you can specify a given topic's number of partitions or replicas.
+In Kafka, you can specify a given topic's number of partitions or replicas therefore, enabling parallel processing of data or consumers.
+Learn more about other fields that you can configure under [channel bindings](https://github.com/asyncapi/bindings/tree/master/kafka#channel-binding-object).

 ```yaml
 channels: